Aroagm/TFM_HouseholdConsumptions/README.md

 An analyses is carried out with hourly energy prices to obtained clusters to categorize the hours with its corresponding prices.
 With that analysis the household data is manipulated to generate a dataframe with savings if the hour of use of the electrical appliance is change to the previous or next hour.
 In summary the output is a recommendation of slight changes in periods to use certain electrical household appliances.

 #### Files and ordered of usage
-The repository contains all the files to performace the analysis, first the Prices
+The repository contains all the files to performace the analysis, first the Prices_data has to be execute, then the Household_data and finally the Code for the Shiny app is in the TFM folder.

 ## 2. Input Data